seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

   (i + 1) % 3 ? '' : 'Fizz') + ((i + 1) % 5 ? '' : 'Buzz')
 ```

-ok.. i might need to break this down futher...
+so....ok.... i might need to break this down even futher...

 ___